 Teaming-up grey throw pillows with one in a vibrant color set the foundation for this article.
 The pattern design used to explore color combinations is the spiral box pattern.
 It is placed either in its whole form as part of a seamless repeat pattern or becomes an angular pattern by zooming in on a particular part of the design.
 In any case, it returns exciting and diverse surface pattern designs.

 Shown examples focus on four different placement outcomes, and each appears in ten colors.
 The colors include grey, pink, blue, yellow, turquoise, green, brown, red, purple, and orange.
 Each of the pattern placements comes in black, white, and shades of each.
-Pattern, in shades of black or white, will result in monochrome surface pattern prints.
+Patterns, in shades of black or white, will result in monochrome surface pattern prints.
 There the pattern design appears in the pillow color, either subdued by shades of black or lightened by shades of white.

 Personalize the fill color.
 With this, you choose a pattern design and match it to an existing living room color scheme.